forestryio/forestry.io/hugo/content/docs/editing/menus.md

 Menu entries with external links will be added to your menus data file located at `/data/menus.yml`.

+**NB.
+The Jekyll Menus plugin is not currently compatible with GitHub Pages as it is [not a listed dependency](https://pages.github.com/versions/).**

 ## Managing Menus

 The Menu Manager allows you to add, reorganize, and remove menu items from existing menus.